suraj1kc/JavaScript-for-Beginners/readme.md

 5. How can you chain multiple conditions using `else if`?
 6. What is the advantage of using a ternary operator?
 7. How do you handle multiple conditions with logical operators?
+8. Write a JavaScript function to calculate the grade of a student based on the mark.
+(Fall 2023, Q14; Model Question, Q17)
+9. Explain how error handling is done using try-catch blocks in JavaScript.
+(Spring 2024, Q14b)

 ---